DeepanshuPradhan/Certifications-and-Virtual-Experience/README.md

 Google Data Analytics Professional Certificate
 Issued on February 25, 2024
-This comprehensive program helped me gain in-depth knowledge of data cleaning, visualization, and analysis using tools like Excel, SQL, R, and Tableau.
+This comprehensive program helped me gain in-depth knowledge of data cleaning, visualization, and analysis using tools like Excel, SQL.
 Projects:
 Data cleaning and analysis of historical sales data using SQL.
-Visualizing customer segmentation trends using Tableau.
+Visualizing customer segmentation trends using PowerBI.

 AWS Certified Data Analytics (Simplilearn)
 Issued in 2024